IntersectMBO/ouroboros-network/ouroboros-consensus/docs/StyleGuide.md

    *Why:* for consistency with `instance .. where` and `class .. where`, which we also don't put on a new line.

+   TODO NSF: I don't understand how this is related to opening braces.
+Either I'm overlooking something I've never thought of, or I don't think it's relevant.
+If that second one is the common reaction, then this reason runs the risk of being pedantic.
+Is there a more defensible reason?

 8. __Blank lines__: we use *exactly one blank line* between different
    declarations: export lists, import lists, declarations, etc.